 - f.
-Through the BMS Research Support Office, BMS will gladly serve as test ground for newly developed support on public engagement activities, in line with the central ongoing exploration around this topic.
-This will be done in collaboration with other ongoing initiatives and UT partners. - g.
-BMS will develop an Open Science guide (policy, principles, best practices, to be decided). - h.
-The BMS Research Support Office will overlap its support offer with the Citizen Science Hub and Open Science Community Twente to identify gaps and create support for these gaps.
+Through the BMS Research Support, BMS will gladly serve as test ground for newly developed support on public engagement activities, in line with the central ongoing exploration around this topic.
+This will be done in collaboration with other ongoing initiatives and UT partners. [status: not yet started] - g.
+BMS will develop an Open Science guide (policy, principles, best practices, to be decided). [status: not yet started] - h.
+BMS Research Support will overlap its support offer with the Citizen Science Hub and Open Science Community Twente to identify gaps and create support for these gaps. [status: done]